neex/phuip-fpizdam/README.md

 3. Now you have http://127.0.0.1:8080/script.php, which is an empty file.
 4. Run the exploit using `phuip-fpizdam http://127.0.0.1:8080/script.php`
 5. If everything is ok, you'll be able to execute commands by appending `?a=` to the script: http://127.0.0.1:8080/script.php?a=id.
 Try multiple times as only some of php-fpm workers are infected.

+### Using LXD system containers

+If you want to reproduce the issue or play with the exploit locally through LXD, do the following:

+1. Create two system containers, `vulnerable` and `attacker`.
+You can use the `ubuntu:18.04` container image for both containers.
+2. In the `vulnerable` container, install `nginx` and `php-fpm`.
+Configure the server block as [this configuration](https://gist.github.com/simos/9a87bedfcd720ccda0cff54fd06ddd0f).
+Create an empty file `/var/www/html/index.php`.
+3. In the `attacker` container, install the Go language (`sudo snap install go --classic`), clone this repository, and run `go build` in the directory of the repository.
+4. Run the attack as follows: `./phuip-fpizdam http://vulnerable.lxd/index.php`.
+Try multiple types in order to infect all php-fpm workers.

+For more details instructions, see [Testing CVE-2019-11043 (php-fpm security vulnerability) with LXD system containers](https://blog.simos.info/testing-cve-2019-11043-php-fpm-security-vulnerability-with-lxd-system-containers/).

 ## About PHP5